-Brown Sugar Glazed Carrots with Bourbon
+Brown Sugar Glazed Carrots with Bourbon – with video

 These brown sugar glazed carrots with bourbon could be mistaken as candy, they’re so irresistible!
 Great for Thanksgiving or any other meal!

 It’s not too early to start thinking about Thanksgiving, is it?
 Because I am.
 These carrots are insanely delicious any time of the year but I tend to go vegetable heavy on my Thanksgiving menu and these definitely secured a spot.
-When I’m planning Thanksgiving menu or any type of entertaining, I try to think about what I can prep ahead.
+When I’m planning a Thanksgiving menu or any type of entertaining, I try to think about what I can prep ahead.

 You can prep these carrots by peeling and slicing them, storing them in an airtight container in your fridge, and then when you’re ready to cook them, they’re done in 20 minutes or less!

-Also worthy of noting is that these taste amazing without the bourbon, too.
+Also worthy of note is that these taste amazing without the bourbon, too.
 I love the flavor it adds, but butter and brown sugar are pretty great on their own too.
 So if you’re prepping for a crowd that likes to stay away from alcohol, you can still easily make this recipe work for you.
 The alcohol will cook off but I understand it’s still not for everyone.

 The combination of the butter and brown sugar makes the carrots caramelize…you won’t even feel like you’re eating a vegetable.